 As Wisconsin People & Ideas is about Wisconsin thought and culture, we only consider materials with an explicit connection to Wisconsin.
 If you are a writer or journalist not from Wisconsin, it is most likely that we won't publish your material unless it is deeply connected to our people, lands, or waters.

 We publish articles and essays in all areas of the sciences, arts, and letters in Wisconsin, as well as fiction and poetry from new and established Wisconsin writers.
 To be considered for publication, materials should be geared toward an intelligent, but not necessarily academic, audience.
-As we are an independent, nonprofit magazine dedicated to cultivating civility and open discussion, we don't consider polemics, partisan writings, or opinion pieces.
-We do not publish footnotes in articles; please incorporate footnotes into the body of your article.
+As an independent, nonprofit magazine dedicated to cultivating civility and open discussion, we don't consider polemics, partisan writings, or opinion pieces.
+We do not publish articles with bullets, lists, or footnotes; please incorporate these into the body of your article.
 Length of articles can vary tremendously, so it is wise to consult with the editor before submitting a piece.
 Time of publication is at the discretion of the editor, based on such factors as space and content balance.
-Published contributors will receive two complimentary copies of the issue in which the work appears.
-Additional copies may be purchased for $3 each.
+Published contributors will receive between two and ten complimentary copies of the issue in which the work appears along.
+Fees for pieces vary widely.

-Please send all submissions in electronic format.
+Please send all submissions for consideration in electronic format.
 For priority consideration, submissions must conform to the following criteria:

 - Double-spaced, 12-point font in RTF or Microsoft Word format submitted via e-mail as an attachment only (not in the body of an e-mail).

 - Include author name, title of article or submission, and contact information including address, e-mail, and telephone number.